How to Clean a Bird Bath Without Scrubbing

-To safeguard your birds from this dirty water, avoid dumping the basin near bird feeders or spilled seed that ground-feeding birds may sample.Continue to 3 of 10 below.
+To safeguard your birds from this dirty water, avoid dumping the basin near bird feeders or spilled seed that ground-feeding birds may sample.

 Rinse the Basin

-If your bird bath has a delicate surface, avoid the highest pressure setting that may loosen a mosaic or chip a surface finish....
-Instead, use lower pressure or wipe the surface lightly with a soft sponge or rag.Continue to 4 of 10 below.
+If the surface of your bird bath is delicate, avoid the highest pressure setting, as that may loosen a mosaic tile or chip a surface finish.
+Instead, use a lower pressure or wipe the surface lightly with a soft sponge or rag.

 Refill the Basin

-Refill the bird bath basin until it is nearly, but not quite, full.
-It is essential to fill past any obvious dirt or algae lines to ensure that every affected surface will be cleaned, as only areas covered with water will be cleaned.
-Check that the basin is as level as possible to ensure uniform water levels for even cleaning.
-If desired, you can leave the basin on the ground to do this, but it will be just as easy if it is on its pedestal.Continue to 5 of 10 below.
+Refill the basin with fresh water until it is almost full.
+Fill it past any obvious dirt or algae lines to ensure that every surface that needs to be cleaned will be, as only areas covered with water will be cleaned.
+Check that the basin is as level as possible to ensure uniform water levels for effective cleaning.
+You can leave the basin on the ground for this step, but it will be just as easy if it stays on its pedestal.

-The amount of bleach you add can vary, but do not add more than 1.5 cups to a basic bird bath.
-A very shallow bath will need less bleach, while... more bleach may be necessary for a deeper or excessively dirty bird bath.
+The amount of bleach you add can vary, but do not add more than 1 1/2 cups to a basic bird bath.
+A shallow bath will need less bleach, while more bleach may be necessary for a deeper or excessively dirty bird bath.
 Basic chlorine bleach is most effective, but if you prefer a green-based similar product, you can adjust this cleaning technique for your preferences.
-Do not use window cleaners, powdered cleansers or other types of chemical products, as they will not be effective.
+Do not use window cleaners, powdered cleansers, or other types of chemical products, as they will not be effective.